jdouden/ros_rslidar_with_ring_value/readme.md

+## ROS 32 ROBOSENSE LIDAR FOR RING VALUE

+This package modified for generating ring value with XYZI data like velodyne one.
+Now it is testing.

+---

 #### 1. Prerequisites

 (1) Install a ubuntu PC.
 We suggested Ubuntu 14.04 or Ubuntu 16.04.
 Please do not use virtual machine.
 (2) Install ros full-desktop version.
 We tried Indigo and Kinect.
 (3) Please also install libpcap-dev.